Y-Foundry-Dao/yfd-docs/docs/_develop/contractMessages/contracts/forge/forgeExecute.md

 ## Stake YFD
 {% capture description %}
 Deposits YFD in Forge.
 The below JSON should be base64 encoded and included in the "msg" field of a YFD execute send message.
+The YFD contract will execute the stake message on the Forge.
 {% endcapture %}
 {% capture key %}
-Stake YFD
+stake
 {% endcapture %}
 {% capture object %}
 {